-DAVID S. ENGELMAN, 60, a Director since 1993, is a private investor.
-Mr. Engelman was Chairman, President and Chief Executive Officer of UnionFed Financial Corporation from 1991 until March 1997, and he held the same positions at its subsidiary, Union Federal Bank, until the Office of Thrift Supervision appointed a receiver for the bank in August 1996.
-Mr. Engelman is a Director of Long Beach Financial Corporation and its mortgage banking subsidiary Long Beach Mortgage Company.
+David S. Engelman, age 60, is a private investor.
+Mr. Engelman was Chairman, President and Chief Executive Officer of UnionFed Financial Corporation from 1991 until March 1997, and he held the same positions at its subsidiary, Union Federal Bank, until the Office of Thrift Supervision appointed a receiver for the bank in August, 1996.
+Mr. Engelman is a Director of Long Beach Financial Corporation.
 He is a member of the Risk Management Committee of the Board of Directors.
 Mr. Engelman is a graduate of the University of Arizona.